 Fees generated for serving as an independent fiduciary and/or trustee are either based on a flat fee, are pre-negotiated with the client or are based on the value of assets under administration.
 The management of assets under administration represents a distinct performance obligation that is satisfied over time.
-For ongoing engagements, fees are billed quarterly either in advance or in arrears.
+For ongoing engagements, fees are billed monthly or quarterly either in advance or in arrears.
 Fees paid in advance of services rendered and satisfaction of the performance obligation are initially recorded as deferred revenue (a contract liability) in Other Current Liabilities on the Consolidated Statements of Financial Condition, and are recognized in Asset Management and Administration Fees on the Consolidated Statements of Operations ratably over the period in which the related services are rendered and the performance obligation is satisfied.

 Other Revenue, Including Interest and Investments, and Interest Expense - Other Revenue and Interest Expense is derived from investing customer funds in financing transactions.
 These transactions are principally repurchases and resales of Mexican government and government agency securities.
 Revenue and expenses associated with these transactions are recognized over the term of the repurchase or resale transaction.
+These transactions were part of the Company's ECB business in Mexico, which was sold on December 16, 2020.
+See Note 5 for further information.

-Other Revenue also includes income (losses) earned on investment securities, including our investment funds which are used as an economic hedge against our deferred cash compensation program, certificates of deposit, cash and cash equivalents and on the Company's debt security investment in G5 Holdings S.A. ("G5"), as well as adjustments to amounts due pursuant to the Company's tax receivable agreement, subsequent to its initial establishment, related to changes in enacted tax rates, and gains (losses) resulting from foreign currency fluctuations, principal trading and realized and unrealized gains and losses on interests in Private Equity funds which are not managed by the Company.
+Other Revenue also includes the following:

+- Income (losses) earned on investment securities, including our investment funds and futures contracts which are used as an economic hedge against the Company's deferred cash compensation program, certificates of deposit, cash and cash equivalents and on the Company's debt security investment in G5 Holdings S.A. ("G5") - Adjustments to amounts due pursuant to the Company's tax receivable agreement, subsequent to its initial establishment, related to changes in enacted tax rates - Gains (losses) resulting from foreign currency fluctuations - · Principal trading and realized and unrealized gains and losses on interests in Private Equity funds which are not managed by the Company - A net loss on the sales of the Company's businesses at ECB, as well as a loss related to the release of cumulative foreign exchange losses resulting from the sale and wind-down of the Company's businesses in Mexico in 2020